cbg-ethz/bmi/docs/bmm.md

 transformed_normal = bmm.transform(dist=normal, x_transform=tfp.bijectors.Sigmoid(), y_transform=tfp.bijectors.Sigmoid())
 ```

 Note that samplers can be transformed by arbitrary continuous injective functions, not only diffeomorphisms, which preserve mutual information.
 However, this comes at the cost of losing the ability to compute pointwise mutual information.
-To wrap a fine distribution into a sampler, see [this section](#connecting-bmms-and-samplers).
+To wrap a BMM into a sampler, see [this section](#connecting-bmms-and-samplers).

 #### Constructing a mixture